Nathan Agostinelli

-Nathan George Agostinelli (born August 17, 1930) is an American retired politician, army officer, and civic leader who served as mayor of Manchester, Connecticut (1966–1971) and as Connecticut State Comptroller (1971–1975).
+Nathan George Agostinelli (August 17, 1930 – March 20, 2024) was an American politician, army officer, and civic leader who served as mayor of Manchester, Connecticut (1966–1971) and as Connecticut State Comptroller (1971–1975).
 He ran for Lieutenant Governor of Connecticut on the ticket of Republican gubernatorial nominee Robert H. Steele but lost the 1974 Connecticut gubernatorial election to the Democratic ticket of Ella Grasso and her running mate, Robert K. Killian.

 Life and career

-A Republican and son of Italian immigrants, Agostinelli is the only person from Manchester who has been elected to statewide office.
+A Republican and son of Italian immigrants, Agostinelli was the only person from Manchester who had been elected to statewide office.
 He attended Manchester High School, the University of Hartford, and the University of Connecticut.

 Agostinelli ran a Manchester restaurant before being elected and while serving as mayor.
 A Korean War veteran, he retired from the Connecticut Army National Guard in 1983 at the rank of brigadier general after 23 years of service.
 He was president of Manchester State Bank from 1974 to 1996, chair of the Capitol Region Council of Governments from 1969 to 1971, and state director of the Selective Service System under President Bill Clinton.
 In the 1970 election for State Comptroller, he defeated Democratic nominee Julius Kremski of New Britain by 536,875 votes to 521,178 votes—a margin of about 3%.
 He opted not to seek reelection in order to run for lieutenant governor.
 He left politics after losing the 1974 general election.

-Agostinelli has received more than 20 service awards, including a Presidential Commendation and the Outstanding Civilian Service Medal.
+Agostinelli received more than 20 service awards, including a Presidential Commendation and the Outstanding Civilian Service Medal.
 The Town of Manchester named the Nate Agostinelli Veterans Memorial Park in his honor in 2021.